dimxasnewfrozen/k8s-intro/services/README.md

 # get the locally accessible url.
 This will route minikube to the service node and pod.
 minikube service --url myapp-service
 ```

+### ClusterIP

+Multiple pods for each: frontend, backend, database

+The frontend needs to communicate to backend, backened needs to communicate to database.

+Connectivity between services? pods all have an ip address.
+Not static, cannot rely on IP.

+A ClusterIP services manages the communication between services.

+### Load Balancer

+Multiple nodes in the cluster have their own IP.
+You can access any of the IPs in the cluster.

+Users need a single IP or URL to access your application.

+You'd generally use a new VM with nginx to handle the load balancing.

+But using a cloud provider you can utilize their native load balancer.